Dates & Rates

 - Is there laundry service?

 Thankfully, yes!
 Laundry is done weekly for all campers at no charge.
-Campers can bring their own sheets, towels and blankets or lease camp bedding for a small fee.
+Campers must bring their own sheets and towels.
+Blankets and pillows are available to rent for the summer for a small fee.

 - When may I visit my camper?

 Because of Covid-related considerations, our visitor policy this summer will be different than it has been previously.
 As a measure to ensure the safety of our campers and staff, parents will not be able to visit the Keewaydin campus while camp is in session, including during Midseason.

 - Do all campers at Songadeewin take overnight trips away from camp?

 Yes!
 Tripping is a keystone of the Songadeewin experience, and all ages participate in canoe and hiking trips of varying lengths.

 - Do campers need to bring camping equipment?